Amazon Simple Storage Service controls

 Remediation

-To enable Amazon S3 bucket replication, see the Configuring replication for source and destination buckets owned by the same account in the Amazon Simple Storage Service User Guide.
+To enable Cross-Region Replication on an S3 bucket, see Configuring replication for source and destination buckets owned by the same account in the Amazon Simple Storage Service User Guide.
 For Source bucket, choose Apply to all objects in the bucket.

 Category: Protect > Secure access management > Access control